angelbujalance/evoman_framework/README.md

 This algorithm trains on enemy TODO and tests on enemies TODO.

-To run this program, use the following command:
+To run this method, use the following command:

 ```python optimization_specialist_NEAT.py```